MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 After installation you can start MagicMirror² in server only mode by manually running the following command within the MagicMirror directory
 `npm run server`

-::: please read the information below on fully setting up MagicMirror² for running in server only mode.
+::: warning IMPORTANT please read the information below on fully setting up MagicMirror² for running in server only mode.
 :::

 In order to run MagicMirror² in server mode you need to: